codefresh-io/argo-hub/workflows/git-artifact/versions/0.0.1/docs/clone.md

 ### Outputs
 #### Artifacts
-* repo - will contain the cloned repository and pushed to s3
+* repo - will contain the cloned repository and pushed

 ## Examples